NachoColl/dotnet-cf4dotnet/README.md

 - ```sam.yml``` and ```samx.yml``` as the base cloudformation templates that will be used to inject your code-related resources.

-Check everything is corrrectly setup.
+### How to use cf4dotNET tool

+First, build your project,

 ```
 dotnet build
 ```

-### Execute cf4dotNET tool

-To dynamically create your code AWS Cloudformation templates, use the next command:
+To dynamically create your code AWS Cloudformation templates, ```dotnet-cf4dotnet``` indicating the next available options:

 ```
-dotnet-cf4dotnet <your-code-dll-file>
+dotnet-cf4dotnet <your-code-dll-file> -o <output-path> -b <build-version-number> -e <environment-name>
 ```
+To get an idea on how you can use it, I personally call this command on every push I make on Git that should get deployed to AWS.
+I build the code, test it, and then dynamically create the related Cloudformation template using a new <build-version> (I use $TRAVIS_BUILD_NUMBER in my case).

+# Note

+This is an initial 0.0.x version of the tool that mainly fits for my personal deployment needs!

+Feel free to push/ask for improvements, issues or whatever.